G-Two/homeassistant-subaru/README.md

 \* Not supported by all vehicles <br>

-The following features require a STARLINK Security Plus subscription:
+Device tracker, lock, and services all require a STARLINK Security Plus subscription:
 | Device Tracker           | Gen 1   | Gen 2   |
 |--------------------------|---------|---------|
 | Vehicle Location         | &check; | &check; |